-Training Opportunities: The SCB track is designed to prepare students for careers in academic research, teaching, biotechnology, or the pharmaceutical industry.
+The SCB training program is designed to prepare students for careers in academic research, teaching, biotechnology, or the pharmaceutical industry.
 Students can obtain a PhD in Biology, Physics, Biochemistry & Molecular Biology, or Chemistry, or a M.S. degree in Computer Science or Mathematics.
+We encourage applications from underrepresented minorities and students with disabilities.
 As part of the training program students receive customized coursework designed for researchers at the interface of Biophysics, Structural Biology, Mathematics, Biology, and Computer Science.
 Students also interact with a diverse and interdisciplinary team of investigators to carry out cutting edge research.
 Students are supported with stipends, tuition costs, and a laptop computer.
-Exceptionally qualified students have the opportunity to be supported through the NIH- T32 training grant.
+Exceptionally qualified students have the opportunity to be supported through the NIH-T32 training grant.

 Rebecca Alexander (Chemistry): Mechanisms of protein synthesis, aminoacyl-tRNA synthetases